bahrus/xtal-method/README.md

 ## Syntax Shenanigans

-It is highly desirable that the contents of the script tag **not** be processed by the browser before being manipulated by \<xtal-method\>, as it is a waste of processing and a potential source of unintended side effects (like generating an error in the console when unexpected syntax is encountered).
+It is highly desirable that the contents of the script tag **not** be processed by the browser before being manipulated by \<xtal-inline-method\>, as it is a waste of processing and a potential source of unintended side effects (like generating an error in the console when unexpected syntax is encountered).
 There are a number of ways this can be done, with the pro's and con's listed below:

 1. Wrap the script tag inside a template tag.  \<xtal-method\> supports this.
 It is probably my preferred approach, except for one major stumbling block:  It appears that my favorite Polymer component, \<dom-bind\>, purges tags it perceives to be active script tags, if they are inside a template wrapper.
 Don't quote me on this, this is simply what I've observed via trial and error.
 As the demo relies heavily on dom-bind (so the entire demo can be declarative-ish), and I use this tag repeatedly, this immediately poses a problem in my mind, which is why the following alternatives are listed (and used in the demo).
 2. Give the script tag attribute *type* a value no one has heard of, like type="text/lit-html".
 No need for the template wrapper, then.  \<xtal-method\> also supports this.
 The problem is that VS Code / GitHub / WebComponents site stops providing syntax highlighting / basic linting when doing this.
 More sophisticated editors, like WebStorm, can be trained to recognize custom attributes via a feature called language injection.
 Of course a VS code extension could also be built, but that seems like overkill.
 Anyway, despite all these negatives, this solution should work, at least, with a high degree of confidence.